jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 ```

-Which warns that just 1 hour after the contract was deployed (in block No. `5835461`, on June 22, 2018), commission fees were established for executing delegated transfers.
+This indicate us that just 1 hour after the contract was deployed (in block No. `5835461`, on June 22, 2018), commission fees were established for executing delegated transfers.
 Just one year later (in block N ° `8010430`, on June 22, 2019), the STASIS team makes the decision to set to zero all commissions.
 How they achieve such a feat, it is already part of a business strategy that is beyond the scope of this analysis.

 Note that the transactions that cause the issuance of the *FeeChange* events originate from the invocation of a contract distinct than **EURSToken**: A [**_Wallet_**](https://etherscan.io / address / 0x2ebbbc541e8f8f24386fa319c79ceda0579f1efb # code) contract, which executes a generic transaction: *confirm*; which invokes the value of a map with a pre-image equal to a hash value and the map image is the data of certain transaction (data deleted after the execution), which in turn can call another or other contracts. *Wallet* is a type of contract to handle transactions in an indirect and protected manner, by a group of owners, in such a way to obfuscate the data of such transactions and require the appropriate authorization for each transaction of interest.